tiredpixel/isoxya-plugin-spellchecker/README.md

-# Isoxya plugin: Spellchecker
+# Isoxya web crawler plugin: Spellchecker

-[Isoxya plugin: Spellchecker](https://github.com/isoxya/isoxya-plugin-spellchecker) is an open-source (BSD 3-Clause) processor plugin for [Isoxya](https://www.isoxya.com/) web crawler.
-This plugin uses Isoxya 2 JSON interfaces to provide spellchecking capabilities to entire websites, even if they have millions of pages.
+[Isoxya web crawler plugin: Spellchecker](https://github.com/isoxya/isoxya-plugin-spellchecker) is an open-source (BSD 3-Clause) processor plugin for [Isoxya](https://www.isoxya.com/) web crawler.
+This plugin provides spellchecking capabilities to entire websites, even if they have millions of pages.
+It can be used with [Isoxya web crawler Community Edition](https://github.com/isoxya/isoxya-ce) (Isoxya CE), a free and open-source (BSD 3-Clause) mini crawler, suitable for small crawls on a single computer.

 The spellchecker backend is [Hunspell](https://hunspell.github.io/), the same spellchecker as is used in LibreOffice, Mozilla Firefox, Mozilla Thunderbird, Google Chrome, and various proprietary programs.
 Support for several languages is included out-the-box.

 Since Isoxya supports both processor and streamer plugins using the Isoxya interfaces, this plugin is only one of many possibilities for processing human-language or other webpage data.

+Also available is [Isoxya web crawler Pro Edition](https://www.isoxya.com/) (Isoxya PE), a commercial and closed-source distributed crawler, suitable for small, large, and humongous crawls on high-availability clusters of multiple computers.
+Both editions utilise flexible [plugins](https://www.isoxya.com/plugins/), allowing numerous programming languages to be used to extend the core engine via JSON [interfaces](https://docs.isoxya.com/#interfaces).
+Plugins written for Isoxya CE should typically scale to Isoxya PE with minimal or no changes.
+More details and licences are available [on request](mailto:en@isoxya.com).

 ## Languages